NaserGharbieh/data-structures-and-algorithms/linked-list/README.md

-Sure, here is the description of the Java class you provided:

 # Linked List Implementation in Java

 This Java class defines a basic linked list data structure with various methods for manipulating the list.
 The class is encapsulated within the `linked.list` package.